GoWebMe2020/notes_JS/README.md

 ## Build Status

-* Initially created the repo, added collaborators and created the README
+* Initially created the repo, added collaborators and created the README.
+* Local storage has now been implemented.
+* Notes can be added and deleted.

 ## Code style